hirdeshkumar2407/NumericalLinearAlgebra/Labs/Lab1b_IntroEigen_sol.md

 Read the documentation available at
 - [Eigen user guide](https://eigen.tuxfamily.org/dox/GettingStarted.html).

-Eigen is a high-level C++ library of template headers for linear algebra, matrix and vector operations, geometrical transformations, numerical solvers and related algorithms.
+Eigen is a high-level C++ library of template headers for linear algebra, matrix and vector operations, geometrical ransformations, numerical solvers and related algorithms.

 ### 1.1 A simple example